Last Updated on September 8, 2025 by PracticeCafe

 It might feel strange to be missing a tooth, but you should avoid poking around the extraction site with your tongue or other object as the site heals.
 If you feel that something is off, call your dentist right away and have them carefully examine the area.

-Whether you need your wisdom teeth removed, a restorative treatment, or a tooth removed to make way for orthodontic treatment, Trillium Dental delivers superior professional dental care at an affordable price.
+In conclusion, aftercare following a surgical procedure, like a tooth extraction, is often as important as the procedure itself.
+If you notice any extreme pain, discomfort, or any other concerns during your healing process, make sure to contact an experienced dental care provider like Dr. White right away.
+Whether you need your wisdom teeth removed, a restorative treatment, or a tooth removed to make way for orthodontic treatment, Trillium Dental delivers comprehensive dental solutions for your smile.
 Contact us to schedule an appointment today.
 We look forward to your visit!

 Contact Us